jmike/naomi/API-Table.md

 ### <a name="getPrimaryKey" href="getPrimaryKey">#</a>getPrimaryKey([callback]) -> promise

-Retrieves primary key metadata from database.
-Please note: primary key can be composite, i.e. consisting of more-than-one columns.
+Retrieves primary-key metadata from database.
+Please note: primary-key can be composite, i.e. consisting of more-than-one columns.

 ##### Parameters